My goal is to help build good knowledge-based systems that support knowledge sharing

 I also spent one year teaching Computer Science at Keio

 University in Japan.
-It was more than 20 yrs ago, but ask me about it; I still love to talk about Nihon.
+It was almost 30 yrs ago, but ask me about it; I still love to talk about Nihon.

 Below is a list of my current

 favorite (recent or best) publications.

 - Neal ML, Cooling MT, Smith LP, Thompson CT, Sauro HM, Carlson BE, Cook DL, Gennari JH (2014).
 A reappraisal of how to build modular, reusable models of biological systems.
 PLoS Computational Biology.

 - Galdzicki, M., a host of SBOL-Developers, Gennari JH, Myers CJ, and Sauro, HM (2014).
 SBOL: A community standard for communicating designs in synthetic biology.
 Nature Biotechnology 32(6): pp. 545-550.